sleevetosleeve/kubernetesstudies/loadbalancer/README.md

 sed -e "s/strictARP: false/strictARP: true/" | \
 kubectl apply -f - -n kube-system
 ```
 And as long as we are fiddling with kube-proxy we will use this opportunity to switch kube-proxy to the IPVS network mode.
 Without activating this mode kube-proxy falls back to using iptables, a much more inferior teleology for routing.
-And as we just installed the vms using modern operating systems. so we know they have IPVS functionality, so there is no reason not to use it.
+And as we just installed the vms using modern operating systems, we know they have IPVS functionality, so there is no reason not to use it.
 Activate IPVS using this command.
 ```
 kubectl get configmap kube-proxy -n kube-system -o yaml | \
 sed -e 's/mode:.*false/mode: "ipvs"/' | \